PausJure/CybersecurityReport/home.md

 ![Before/After ssid](images/ssid.jpg)

-## STEP 6: Adding features
+## STEP 6: MAC spoofing
-+ Now that we have a fully working rogue AP we can add the ability for the ESP32 to spoof it's MAC address to the MAC address of a real AP in the university.
+Now that we have a fully working rogue AP we can add the ability for the ESP32 to spoof it's MAC address to the MAC address of a real AP in the university.
 This MAC address can be easily found by using a tool like WifiInfoView by Nirsoft.
 Spoofing the MAC address that is known to the network enhances the stealth and credibility of the evil twin attack, making it possibly more effective.
 We do this by adding:

 ```cpp
   uint8_t customMAC[] = { 0x9C, 0x8C, 0xD8, 0xC9, 0xCA, 0x50 }; // Replace with target MAC